 - Clamp Overlap C

-Limits the width of each beveled edge so that edges cannot cause overlapping intersections with other geometry.
+Limits the width of each beveled edge so that vertices do not overlap with other geometry.

 - Loop Slide